A working farm in central Utah, doing the slow things on purpose.

 “Plants ripen when they ripen.
 Nothing good on this farm has ever happened on a deadline.

-— The philosophy of patience
+— On the philosophy of patience

 The practice

-Soil is the real crop here.
+The soil is the real crop here.

 01